apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>characterType defines well-known database component name, such as mongos(mongodb), proxy(redis), mariadb(mysql)
+<p>characterType defines well-known database component name, such as mongos(mongodb), proxy(redis), mariadb(mysql).
 KubeBlocks will generate proper monitor configs for well-known characterType when builtIn is true.</p>
-<p>CharacterType will also be used in role probe to decide which probe engine to use.
+<p>It will also be used in role probe to decide which probe engine to use.
 current available candidates are: mysql, postgres, mongodb, redis, etcd, kafka.</p>
 </td>
 </tr>